tompascall/markdownNote/README.md

 - Add platform: ```$ grunt platform:add:<platform>``` (ios / android)
 - Build the project from the project library: ```$ grunt build```

+As regards android platform you can find your built `.apk` in the `app/platforms/android/ant-build` folder.

 ##Run the app

 You can